sap-tutorials/Tutorials/tutorials/cp-mobile-cards-setup/cp-mobile-cards-setup.md

 ![MobileCards](Markdown_files/img_011.png)

 Below is a list of destinations from which the SAP Mobile Cards service can fetch data.
 For this tutorial, the `SAPCPMobileServices` destination is used.
-Important is that all destinations are only pointing to the root of the service.
+It's important that all destinations are only pointing to the root of the service.

 ![MobileCards](Markdown_files/img_012.png)